theinningclub/buns.fyi/content/ndr/index.md

 ## What is it?

-Twice a year, naked students deliver sugary donut delights to the studious denizens of Brown University's libraries.
+Twice a year, naked students deliver sugary donut delights to the studious denizens of Brown University's study areas.
 This machination of mischief and merriment dates as early as 1998, and was [recently featured in the Brown Daily Herald](https://www.browndailyherald.com/article/2022/10/its-so-brown-nudity-controversy-body-positivity-on-campus).
 It's a triumphant celebration of the semester's end, yummy treats, and body positivity.

 ## When is it?